 Balance and fall prevention exercises for older adults

-Falls are the leading cause of injury-related hospitalisation in older adults.
-These exercises and home changes significantly reduce your risk.
+Falls are a leading cause of injury-related hospitalisation in older adults.
+These exercises and home changes can help reduce your risk.

 Falls become more common after 65 and more serious with each passing decade.
 A fall that causes a fractured hip in an 80-year-old can begin a chain of events including surgery, hospital stay, loss of mobility, and loss of independence that significantly affects quality of life.
 The good news is that balance deteriorates gradually and can be improved at any age with the right exercises.
 And many fall hazards in the typical Indian home are fixable with small, inexpensive changes.